-Snow dusts the canyon, the parking lots are empty, and your guides freeze before your fingers do.
+Snow dusts the canyon walls.
+The parking lots are empty.
+Your guides freeze before your fingers do.

 Perfect.